Fernie Ghostriders

 The Fernie Ghostriders are a Junior 'A' ice hockey team based in Fernie, British Columbia, Canada.
-They are members of the Eddie Mountain Division of the Kootenay Conference of the Kootenay International Junior Hockey League (KIJHL).
+They are set to compete in the Kootenay Division in the British Columbia Hockey Conference (BCHC) beginning in the 2026–27 season after playing in the Kootenay International Junior Hockey League (KIJHL).
 They play their home games at the Fernie Memorial Arena in Fernie, British Columbia.
 Mike Casault is the team's president.
 Chad Scharff is the head coach and general manager.

 The Ghostriders joined the KIJHL in 2004 as an expansion team, after they played Junior 'A' in the RMJHL from 1991 to 1999; the AWHL from 1999 to 2003; and the NAHL in 2003–04.
 In its RMJHL history, the team has won one division playoff title as a member of the Kootenay Division from 1991–1996.
 In its AWHL history, the Ghostriders have won the Bourne Cup once, in 1999.
 In its KIJHL history, the team has won the KIJHL Championship twice, in 2007 and 2008.
 They won two division playoff titles as a member of the Eddie Mountain Division from 2004–2007, one playoff title as a member of the Eastern Division of the Neil Murdoch Conference from 2007–2008 and four consecutive playoff titles as a member of the Eddie Mountain Division from 2008–2012; one conference playoff title as a member of the Kootenay Conference from 2007–2012.

 The Ghostriders takes its name from the Ghost Rider, an iconic shadow that appears on Mount Hosmer and is visible from the city.
 Mount Hosmer appears on the team's current and past logo.